ed22699/Obsidian/Uni Modules/Dissertation/Innovation Case Study.md

 	- *estate agents*: gain confidence within first time buyers, means more likely to buy, strengthens the overall housing chain
 	- *bank*: can better assist the risk of providing a mortgage
 	- *personal*: can buy house low, do up over 3 years, make profit through selling or renting when house price then high

+## Business Plans
+- *desirability*: do enough people want it more than the alternatives
+- *feasibility*: can it be made?
+Will it work?
+- *viability*: do the profits outweigh the costs?
+Can it be sustained and scaled?